QuentinRa/blog.quentinra.dev/it/project/git/index.md

 <br>

+#### ✍ Reference code in issues

+There is a nice way of referencing code from the same repository inside an issue/a pull request.
+See [GitHub tutorial](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-code).

+* Open the target file
+* Click on the line number of the line you want to reference
+* Hold Shift and press another line to select an interval
+* Click on "..."
+* Copy permalink
+* Then simply paste the permalink inside an issue/a pull request

+> It won't always work.
+In such cases, simply click on "..." on a file, get the permalink, and append to it `#LX` <small>(line X)</small> or `#LX-LY` <small>(line X to line Y)</small>.

+</div><div>

 #### ✍️CODEOWNERS

 This file is a dictionary with patterns associated with GitHub usernames.
 Repositories can be configured so that if a file owned by a codeowner is modified, then inside the Pull Request, the CodeOwner will be asked for a review.
 See [GitHub tutorial](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).